WGLab/PennCNV/docs/user-guide/input.md

 The above commands take the desired tab-delimited columns in the tutorial.txt file and generate a new 6-column file for each sample.
 The first three columns (Name, Chr, Position) in the original tutorial.txt file is kept in all output files.

-Alternatively, if the input file is very large (for example, a 6GB file containing genotyping information for 600 individuals), it is very slow to run the “cut” command many times due to the overhead of scanning hard drives (for example, scanning 3.6 terabytes of data).
-Instead of using the “cut” program, we can use the kcolumn.pl program in the PennCNV package to achieve the same goal but only scan the inputfile file once:
+Alternatively, if the input file is very large (for example, a 6GB file containing genotyping information for 600 individuals), it is very slow to run the cut command many times due to the overhead of scanning hard drives (for example, scanning 3.6 terabytes of data).
+Instead of using the cut program, we can use the kcolumn.pl program in the PennCNV package to achieve the same goal but only scan the inputfile file once:

 [kai@adenine tutorial1 ENS40]$ kcolumn.pl tutorial.txt split 3 -heading 3 -tab -out sample
 The above command specifies that we want to split the tutorial.txt file by tab-delimited column, and the first 3 columns are heading columns (columns that are kept in every output file), and every 3 columns will be written into a different output file.
-The --tab argument tells the program that the tutorial.txt file is tab-delimited (by default, the kcolumn.pl program use both space and tab character to define columns), and the --out argument specifies that the output file names should start with “sample”.
+The --tab argument tells the program that the tutorial.txt file is tab-delimited (by default, the kcolumn.pl program use both space and tab character to define columns), and the --out argument specifies that the output file names should start with sample.
 Note that you can use both double dash or single dash in the command line (so --output has the same meaning as -output), and you can omit trailing letters of the argument as long as there is no ambiguity with another argument (so the --output argument has the same meaning as the -o or -ou or -out or -outp or -outpu argument).
 Also note that if the input file is extremely large (for example, a 12GB file containing genotyping information for 1,200 individuals), we may need to use the --start_split and --end_split arguments and run the kcolumn.pl program multiple times to overcome limitations on simultaneous file handles imposed by the operating system.
-For example, you can run the program twice: the first time using “-start 1 -end 1000” and the second time using “-start 1001 -end 2000”.
+For example, you can run the program twice: the first time using -start 1 -end 1000 and the second time using -start 1001 -end 2000.

-By default the output file names will be appended by “split1”, “split2” and so on; however, you can use the -name_by_header argument (or simply -name argument) so that the output file name is generated based on the name annotation in the first line of the tutorial.txt file.
+By default the output file names will be appended by split1, split2 and so on; however, you can use the -name_by_header argument (or simply -name argument) so that the output file name is generated based on the name annotation in the first line of the tutorial.txt file.

 Tip: The -name argument tells the program that the output file name should be based on the first word in the first line of the inputfile (for example, 99HI0697A and 99HI0698C).
 Sometimes the sample name contains non-word characters such as "-"; in this case, you can also add the "--beforestring .GType " argument to the above command in addition to the -name argument; this means that any string before the ".GType" should be used as output file name, so that the output file names are sample.99HI0697A, sample.99HI0698C and so on.